gxf1212/notes/course/molecular-immunology/molecular-immunology.md

   >
   > MHC restriction: T-cell responses depend on specific peptide+MHC

-#### Negative selection
+#### T Negative selection

 In the interface of thymic cortex and medulla (髓质),

 those which bind too strongly to self pMHC complex on the DC (macrophage) is cleared in a similar way.

+> to prevent autoreactive T cells from generating.
+>
+> peptide include (just scan):
+>
+> - from <u>ubiquitous protein</u>
+> - a subset of cells in the thymic medulla express small amounts of <u>tissue-specific antigens</u>
+>   - regulated by transcription factor "autoimmune regulator" (AIRE)
+>   - in TEC, presented by TEC or DC (phagocytosing apoptotic TEC)

-> T cells that moderatly binds then become mature T cell and enter the periphery.
+T cells that moderatly binds then become mature T cell and enter the periphery.

 <img src="E:\GitHub_repo\notes\course\molecular-immunology\molecular-immunology.assets\10-2-t-sele.png" alt="10-2-t-sele" style="zoom:50%;" />